 Schools that wish to eliminate the need to choose between social promotion and retention must run two curricular programs simultaneously:

 The first has to do with curriculum articulation, effective instructional methodology, and a mastery learning approach to skill acquisition.

 The second has to do with creating a school-wide expectation that coaches--and that requires--students to develop attitudes of attentiveness, participation, responsibility and follow through that lead to breakthroughs in achievement.

 But this expectation alone is not enough: School programs that merely raise performance standards without ensuring that teachers have the instructional expertise to inspire students to reach them will not achieve their goals.

-But when teachers have these skills, and when their classrooms become student-centered places where questions, doubts and new understandings can be authentically shared, then and only then does the circle complete itself.
+But when teachers have these skills, and when their classrooms become student-centered places where questions, doubts and new understandings can be authentically shared, then and only then does the circle of accomplishment complete itself.

 Rigor for its own sake is a pointless and a failed strategy.
 Teachers impose it; require it...but if it this requirement is not balanced by the promise that each and every teacher learns to engage students in meaningful ways, then it is merely another irrelevant (parental) initiative.